spookbench/spooknotes/blogposts/amiga_dmscn/1_coding_env/index.md

 EFFECT(Hello, Load, Unload, Init, Kill, Render, VBlank);
 ```

 - `Load` - is called right at the beginning.
-When we run a production (that is a collection of different effects),
+It's the best place to put all data preparation code to have it ready when the `Init` start.
+When we run a production (which is a collection of many different effects), their `Load`s will be called together before the first effect starts, so keep that in mind!
+- `Unload` - like `Load` but in reverse, all `Unloads` get called when the production is ending and the last effect finishes.
+Currently rarely used in favor of `Kill`, see the disclaimer below.
+- `Init` - that's the entry point of the effect.
+We need to set up bitplanes and Copper list(s), enable/disable right DMA channels here.
+- `Kill` - all cleanup code goes here, unlike `Unload` it's called when the given effect finishes.
+- `Render` - called once per frame, most of the effect's logic will be happening there.
+In our example it only waits for the VBlank (which isn't needed, you can remove it and see the effect still runs, but I left it here to demonstrate the function).
+- `VBlank` - that's the code that will be called under the VBlank interrupt.
+It's a small window of time, so don't put too much logic there, but if you for example want to switch the color palette, it may be a good place to do it.

+[TODO load/unload disclaimer]